Why have I not received my recorded document back in the mail?

 I had a lien against me and I paid it off, but no release is recorded.

 Our records only reflect documents that other entities have submitted for recordation.
 If you paid off a lien and no release is recorded, you must deal with the authority that placed the lien to get them to correct their records and follow their process for recording lien releases with us.

 How can I find out if liens are filed against me?

-Come to our main office or search Official Records on-line.
-Search under your name and to find all the documents recorded in which you were a grantor or grantee.
+Come to our main office to search under your name to find all the documents recorded in which you were a grantor or grantee.
 Also search under any other names, forms of your name, or business names that the liens could be recorded under.
 You may view the document or use the document type indication to determine which documents are liens and releases of liens.
 Note that court ordered judgments against you may or may not be recorded here.
 If not recorded here, judgments will be available at the court where they were granted.

 There are errors on my credit report involving liens that should not be there - can you take it off my credit record?

 We do not report to credit agencies, nor can we intervene on the behalf of an individual disputing their credit profile.
 You may dispute errors in your credit record with the credit bureau that is reporting them.
 Contact the bureau involved to initiate the dispute process.
 The phone numbers for the three largest bureaus are: Experian - (800) 392-1122, Equifax - (800) 685-1111, and Trans Union (800) 851-2674.
 Documents recorded in our office are public record and are available for search by any interested parties.